CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 # Performance Analysis

-Methods for measuring performance:
+## Methods for measuring performance

 **Framerate change:**
-In main.cpp, add variables and loops to record fps in first 1000 calls of mainLoop() function, and average them to get the average fps.
+In main.cpp, add variables and loops to record fps in first 1000 calls of mainLoop( ) function, and average them to get the average fps.
+To unlock the fps limitation, I turned off vertical synchronization in NVIDIA control panel.

 **Time of step simulation:**
-In main.cpp, add variables and loops to record step simulation time in first 1000 calls of runCUDA() function, and average them to get the average step simulation time.
+In main.cpp, add variables and loops to record step simulation time in first 1000 calls of runCUDA( ) function, and average them to get the average step simulation time.
 The elapse time of step simulation is computed by cudaEvent.

 ## Performance plots